oVirt/ovirt-site/source/feature/inclusterupgrade.html.md

 What is currently missing?

-*   A preconfigured Scheduling Policy.
-Currently the policy units have to be put together manually
 *   Check if someone wants to pause a VM while an upgrade is happening
 *   Check if someone wants to configure a VM in a way which binds it to a specific host
-*   Automatic configuration of host to use json-rpc

-1. Install hosted engine from <http://jenkins.ovirt.org/job/ovirt-engine_master_build-artifacts-el6-x86_64_no_spm_testing/42/>
+1. Install hosted engine from <http://jenkins.ovirt.org/job/ovirt-engine_master_build-artifacts-el6-x86_64_no_spm_testing/43/>
-2. Create a new Scheduling policy
-3. Add the InClusterUpgrade filter policy unit
-4. Add the InClusterUpgrade weight policy unit
-5. Set the new scheduling policy on the cluster
-6. Set 'CheckMixedRhelVersions' to 'false' with \`engine-config\`
+2. Set 'CheckMixedRhelVersions' to 'false' with \`engine-config\` for your verison.
+For instance when upgrading from 3.5 to 3.6 set it to false for 3.5.
-7. Restart the engine
+3. Restart the engine
+4. Set the predefinde InClusterUpgrade policy on the cluster
-8. One host after the other: Put host into maintenance, upgrade host, enable host again, configure the host to use json-rpc
+5. One host after the other: Put host into maintenance, upgrade host, enable host again, configure the host to use json-rpc
-9. Set 'CheckMixedRhelVersions' to 'true' with \`engine-config\`
+6. Set 'CheckMixedRhelVersions' to 'true' with \`engine-config\`
-10. Restart engine
+7. Restart engine
-11. Set cluster compatibility to 3.6
+8. Set cluster compatibility to 3.6